 Use a Loan to Generate Additional Income

 To cycle your loans properly, you can use one or few loans to generate a new source of income.
 Your job won’t be able to pay off all loans since you probably have necessities to cover.
-Why not use a loan to get a freelance gig?
+Why not use a loan to put up a microbusiness or get a freelance gig?
 The payoff can then be used to fully repay other loans you have.
 Additionally, you’ll have more spending choices.

 Pay Off Loans Diligently